twilio-labs/paste/.changeset/rare-turtles-notice.md

 '@twilio-paste/core': patch
 ---

-Updates ordering on design tokens to be alphanumeric.
+[Design tokens] Updates ordering on design tokens to be alphanumeric.